whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/examples/klim2019_tdp43kd/README.md

 ## Purpose of this example

-This example exists to demonstrate how the reusable RNA-seq workflow can be instantiated for a real dataset.
+This example exists to show how the reusable White Lab RNA-seq processing workflow can be instantiated for a real dataset.

-It serves as:
+It is intended to serve as:

-- a proof of concept
+- a proof of concept for the repo structure
+- a worked example for lab members
-- a reference for how template files were populated
+- a reference showing how project-facing files are populated
-- a record of one representative public development dataset
-- a guide for understanding expected project structure and metadata

-## Important: this is not the template source
+- a demonstration that the templates, configs, scripts, and docs fit together coherently

+This example uses a representative public short-read RNA-seq dataset associated with Klim et al. 2019 as a development and training use case.

+## Important boundary

+This folder is a worked example only.

-This folder is **not** the starting point for new RNA-seq projects.
+It is **not** the starting point for new RNA-seq projects, and it is **not** a live CREATE run directory.

+It should be read as a demonstration of how a new project would look after the standard repo files had been copied, renamed, and edited for a specific dataset.

 For a new project, users should start with:

 - `docs/new_project_on_create.md`
 - `docs/new_project_checklist.md`
-- files in `templates/`
+- `templates/`

-This example should be consulted only as reference material.
+- `configs/`

+and use this example only for illustration.

 ## Dataset summary